DDMAL/VIM/README.md

 - UMIL requires Docker Engine with Compose V2.
 Verify your version with `docker compose --version` and look for an output such as `Docker Compose version v2.19.1`.
 If you do not have the correct version, refer to the [Docker Compose Migration Documentation](https://docs.docker.com/compose/migrate/).

 ### Initial Set-up Instructions
 After cloning this repository, you will need a local `.env` file at the root of the directory.
 Copy the contents or rename the `.env.sample` file to `.env` and update it to include uncommented environment variables for the database credentials `POSTGRES_USER` and `POSTGRES_PASSWORD`, as well as the `DJANGO_SECRET_KEY`.
 The database credentials can be set to anything while the `DJANGO_SECRET_KEY` will need to be obtained from one of the developers working on the UMIL project.
-Next you will need to verify the values of the `DEVELOPMENT`, `HOST_NAME`, and `PORT` variables.
-For local development ONLY, these should be set to "true", "localhost", and "8000" respectively. \
+Next you will need to verify the values of the `DEVELOPMENT` and `HOST_NAME` variables.
+For local development ONLY, these should be set to "true" and "localhost", respectively. \
 In one terminal run the following commands to build the docker images and run the specified services.
 ```sh
 docker compose build